rizer.io.thermo_transport_data_reader#

 Load the data from the files.

-Files are expected to be in ./data/transport.
+Files are expected to be in ./data/LTE_thermo_transport.

 The thermo/transport data file is expected to be a CSV file with the following columns: